lacework/terraform-provider-lacework/docs/resources/external_id.md

 # lacework\_external\_id

-Generates an External ID (EID) using Lacework format.
+This resource generates an External ID (EID) using Lacework format.
 These IDs are used to create integrations.

 The v2 format is:
 ```